jwplayer/jwplayer-out-player-widget/readme.md

 ### Options
 Option | Description
 ------------ | -------------
-widgetDivId | The id of the div container you will include the widget html within.
-This allows for more than widget to be included on a single page. playlist | The json url to your playlist or recommendations feed. videoPlayerId | The id of the div that is wrapping your JW Player video player.
+widgetDivId | The id of the div containing the widget html.
+This allows for more than widget to be included on a single page. playlist | The json url to your playlist or recommendations feed. videoPlayerId | The id of the div containing your JW Player video player.
 This tells the widget which player to send a play() event to on the page. header | The title for your feed of videos. textColor | Hex value for all the text color in the widget UI. backgroundColor | Hex value for the background color of the entire widget.